RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: Python, PowerPoint

 This project aimed to build a predictive model for Nile, a South American eCommerce platform, to identify customers likely to leave positive reviews.
-Using Python and machine learning techniques such as Logistic Regression, SVM, XGBoost, and Gradient Boosting, customer and order data were analyzed to support targeted engagement strategies.
-After evaluating multiple models, the Gradient Boosting model was selected for its performance, though issues with underprediction and underfitting were identified.
+Using Python and machine learning techniques such as **Logistic Regression, SVM, XGBoost, and Gradient Boosting**, customer and order data were analyzed to **support targeted engagement strategies**.
+After evaluating multiple models, **the Gradient Boosting model** was selected for its performance, though issues with **underprediction and underfitting** were identified.
 Recommendations included improving data balance and expanding feature sets to enhance predictive accuracy.
 Visual insights and results were presented using PowerPoint.
-This project highlights practical skills in data cleaning, analysis, model building, and performance tuning, with the goal of improving customer retention and platform reputation.
+This project highlights practical skills in **data cleaning, analysis, model building, and performance tuning, with the goal of improving customer retention and platform reputation**.

 **Files**:
 - [Python Code](../assets/Analysis%20in%20Practice/AIP_code.ipynb)